Show All Answers

 Peachtree City, with over 90 miles of multi-use paths and over 10,000 golf carts, has a number of rules and safety reminders for golf cart and path users.

-The Peachtree City Library ONLY accepts donations that are in PRISTINE condition.
+The Peachtree City Library ONLY accepts donations that are IN GOOD CONDITION.
 The library accepts hardbacks, paperbacks, audio books, music CD's, and Dvd's.

 The Library DOES NOT accept: